informalsecurity/EDR_Process_Grapher/README.md

 http://127.0.0.1:8000/process_grapher.html

+Load the created JSON file from the PowerShell script into the web page  by clicking on "Choose File"

 # Results
 ## REVIEW DETAILED PROCESS DETAILS
 Select a process to reveal info, including unique network connections, DNS requests, Command Line, Files Dropped, and Rules/Techniques detected by SYSMON